-Before randomization, surgeons determined each patient's pre-operative frailty and functional status as well as proposed post-operative care including the need to go to ICU.
-The patients were randomized into the intervention arm (MPA) or control arm (TED +IPC) in a ratio of 1:1 using sealed, sequentially labelled randomization envelopes opened by the recipient co-ordinator.
+Before randomization, surgeons determined each patient's preoperative frailty and functional status, as well as proposed postoperative care, including the need to go to the intensive care unit.
+The patients were randomized into the intervention arm (MPA) or control arm (TED + IPC) in a ratio of 1:1 using sealed, sequentially labelled randomization envelopes opened by the recipient coordinator.